 Both open and closed cell foam are efficient thermal insulators.
 Depending on the application and environmental factors, however, one type of foam might perform better than the other, especially if the environment is moist.
 For example, open cell foam might not perform optimally for thermal applications in moist or humid environments: a wet sponge will not retain or deflect heat effectively as water is a poor insulator in comparison to air.

-Open cell foam is considerably more economical; it is less expensive to achieve the same thermal insulation from open cell than closed cell foam because it uses less plastic to make and the air within the open cell foam is an effective insulator.
+Open cell foam is considerably more economical than closed cell foam.
+It is less expensive to achieve the same thermal insulation from open cell foam because it uses less plastic to make, and the air within the open cell foam is an effective insulator.

 In a broad sense, closed cell foam is semi-impermeable and restricts the flow of air and is less water absorbent, while open cell foam is semi-permeable and allows air and water to pass through it.
 Depending on your situation, one may be a more effective barrier than the other.
-If you are having difficulty finding the right kind of the porous plastic foam for your application, consult an expert to assist you.
+If you are having difficulty finding the right kind of the porous plastic foam for your application, consult an expert from Polymer Technologies to assist you.